aisamijeno/ArduinoMegaxRaspi/README.md

 2. You should see messages from the Arduino Mega (e.g., "Hello from Arduino Mega!") displayed in the terminal.

 #### STEP 7: TROUBLESHOOTING ####
-- Port Not Found: Double-check the port name using 'ls /dev/tty*'.
+- Port Not Found: Double-check the port name using `ls /dev/tty*`.
-- Permission Denied: Add your user to the 'dialout' group:
+- Permission Denied: Add your user to the `dialout` group:

 `
 sudo usermod -aG dialout $(whoami)